 - 1. Keep to the right and don't speed, poke, or stop in the middle of the hall. - 2.
 Be courteous to other students. - 3.
-Don't walk side by side with your friends.
+Follow one-way hallways.
 This prevents others from getting around you. - 4.
 Keep moving.
 If you need to stop and visit, move off to the side or set another time and place to meet. - 5.
 Don't push or shove. - 6.
 No public display of affection. - 7.
 No loitering on hall corners, lockers, bathrooms, auditorium lobby and/or side hallways. - 8.
-No ear buds or headphones (Will be taken at Administration/Teacher Discretion).
+Electronic Devices should be placed in your locker upon arrival to school and stay in the locker until the end of the school day 3:25 p.m.

-Behaviors such as running, yelling, pushing, or eating in the halls are grounds for disciplinary action.
+Behaviors such as running, yelling, pushing, or not following one-way hallways are grounds for disciplinary action.
 Once the bell rings to begin a class, students should not be in the halls at all, but in their seats.
 Between classes, students must have a hall pass if they are in the halls.
 Expect teachers and administrators to check passes of students in the halls during class.